RMBoesche/Benchmark-QuickSorts/README.md

 - entrada-mini.txt
 - entrada-gigante.txt

-There will be 2 outputs files, one with the vectors sorted and the other with stats of the quickSort tested.
+There will be 2 outputs files for each quickSort (total 8 output files), one with the vectors sorted and the other with stats of the quickSort tested.

-This second output file will give:
+This stats output file will give:
 - Total number of swaps.
 - Total number of recursive call.
 - Execution time. (for ALL the vectors in the input file)